Mesosaurus/-Gathering-Cleaning-Data-Peer-Assessment/README.md

 First, the project data was downloaded and unzipped.
 Link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Note to my peers: if you are planning to run this code, first download and unzip the data before saving thisscript to your working directory.
+Note to my peers: if you are planning to run this code, first download and unzip the data before saving this script to your working directory.
 Then source the R file and run the function "run_analysis".
 The remaining comments and code below serves as a guide to how the code was written.

 Load the library packages "dplyr" and "tidyr".
 That allows us to use functions such as "summarize_each".
 			library (dplyr)